-Faculty retain the privilege of discretion to make exceptions to this policy within the boundaries of all other university policies; faculty may not extend any deadline past the last day of the session.
-During times of emergency, the University, Colleges, or Deans may institute emergency provisions to expand or supersede current policies for a specified period of time.
+Faculty retain the privilege of discretion to make exceptions to this policy based on student circumstances; faculty may not extend any deadline beyond the last day of the session.
+During times of emergency, the University, Colleges, or Deans may institute emergency provisions to expand or supersede current policies for a specified period.